 6. Express Appreciation

 Too many supervisors think that employees should know they are appreciated simply because they remain employed and continue to receive paychecks, but this is simply not the case.
-An article on the Dale Carnegie blog encourages employers to frequently tell employees how important they are.
+Dale Carnegie encourages employers to frequently tell employees how important they are.
 Saying "thank you" is a simple way to let employees know that they matter, and it goes a long way toward improving workplace motivation and productivity.
 Employees who know that they are appreciated are much more likely to feel motivated to continue to perform at a high level.
 Those who don't feel appreciated are often less productive than those who do.

 7. Provide Learning Opportunities